wp-graphql/docs.wpgraphql.com/src/content/000-getting-started/01-about.md

 WPGraphQL exposes a WordPress installation's data through a GraphQL API.
 You can send a GraphQL request over HTTP to the `/graphql` endpoint provided by the plugin and in response you will get the matching JSON representation of your data.

-!!! note "Use WPGraphQL without HTTP requests"
+> #### Use WPGraphQL without HTTP requests
-    You can also use GraphQL Queries and Mutations from within WordPress PHP without the need for HTTP network requests.
+> You can also use GraphQL Queries and Mutations from within WordPress PHP without the need for HTTP network requests.
 [Learn more](tutorials/use-graphql-in-php-without-http-request.md)

 ## Why use WPGraphQL?